 Some women are sensitive about what they eat during that time of the month and even after that.
 Some tend to willingly cut off or consume few carbohydrates to avoid any weight gain.
 As a result, they switch to a low-carb diet for some months.
 Unfortunately, most women do not realize that this may cause menstrual irregularity down the line.

 Again, if you change your diet and have rapid weight gain, you can also get an irregular cycle.
-However, Medical News Today does state that weight gain and an irregular cycle are common signs of polycystic ovary syndrome (PCOS) and hypothyroidism (1).
+However, Medical News Today does state that unintentional weight gain and an irregular cycle are common signs of polycystic ovary syndrome (PCOS) and hypothyroidism (1).

 Hypothyroidism is when your thyroid glands are underactive and cannot produce enough thyroid hormones to meet your body’s needs (5).
 Therefore, make sure you see your doctor immediately after you experience these two for further assessment.